Josef Müller (politician): Later life

 After the war, he advocated forming a new Christian party of both Catholics and Protestants.
 With Adam Stegerwald, he was one of the founders of the Christian Social Union (CSU), serving as the party's first chairman from 1946 to 1949.
 Müller belonged to the more liberal wing of the party and was the main opponent of the more conservative wing under Alois Hundhammer.
 He was one of the patrons of the young Franz Josef Strauß.

 After the CSU had won the first postwar elections in 1946, Hundhammer opposed Müller's nomination as minister-president of Bavaria and proposed for Hans Ehard to be elected as a compromise candidate instead.
 Once elected, Ehard appointed Hundhammer as minister of culture, but in 1947, Müller entered the cabinet as well as minister of justice.
 From 1950 onwards, he also was deputy prime minister.
 He resigned from the government in 1952.

+Müller published his memoirs in 1975.
 He died on 12 September 1979, in Munich.